FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 #### Prepare nginx

 Add the following to your nginx configuration (for example replace the default config in `/etc/nginx/sites-enabled/default`).
-Don't forget to adjust paths and reload.
+Don't forget to adjust paths, ensure nginx is allowed to read the public directory, and reload.

 ```
 upstream backend {